 In our previous post, we saw how we can quickly spin up a Kubernetes cluster using the K3s distribution provided by Rancher (with just one command!).

 In this post, we'll see how to install Runtime Fabric on a K3s cluster.
-With that, we'll get in a few minutes a Runtime Fabric instance for our tests.
+This is a great option if you need a quick Runtime Fabric instance in a few minutes for testing.

 These are the steps to follow: